autonomys/subspace-docs/docs/ai3_token/wallets/talisman.md

 1. Download and install the browser extension from the official [Talisman Website](https://talisman.xyz/).

 2. Open the browser extension.
 On the onboarding splash window, review the privacy notes and click the green **"Get Started"** button.
-Create a strong local master password to lock the extension interface on your device, then click **"Continue"**.
+Create a strong local master password to lock the extension interface on your machine, then click **"Continue"**.

     ![step-2](/img/doc-imgs/talisman/Talisman-1.png)